UoA-CARES/cares_reinforcement_learning/README.md

    ├─ PlotingUtil.py
    ├─ ...
 ```
-`networks/`: contains neural network (NN) wrappers that are responsible for housing and updating the NN according to RL algorithms
+`Algorithms/`: contains the code that is responsible for housing and updating the NN according to RL algorithms

+`Networks/`: contains....

 `util/`: contains common utility classes